robertsychen/Coding-Final-Project-Descriptions/README.md

 Computer Science 181 (with Kevin Ma '17 & Richard Zou '17), Spring 2015

-Appication of regression models, collaborative filtering, reinforcement learning, feature engineering, neural networks, support vector machines, and other machine learning methods for a variety of Kaggle competitions.
+Application of regression models, collaborative filtering, reinforcement learning, feature engineering, neural networks, support vector machines, and other machine learning methods for a variety of Kaggle competitions.

 Computer Science 125 (with Richard Zou '17), Fall 2014